MuballighHossain/CCNA-200-301-Module-1/README.md

-Exploring the foundations of networking with CCNAv7 Module 1: from understanding network models to grasping essential protocols, I've gained insights into how data flows, the importance of IP addressing, and the role of networking devices.

 Early in May of 2024, I enrolled in the CCNAv7: Introduction to Networks.
 I learned the following topics from my classes at AIUB Institute of Continuing Education:
     Networking Fundamentals: Understanding what networks are and their components.
     Network Models: Learning about the OSI and TCP/IP models.